 to delete Font files.

-The system may enquire if you are sure to continue, press Y and then Enter to move on.
+The system may inquire if you are sure to continue.
+Press Y and then Enter to proceed.

 This should help!